14.13 Meal Reimbursement

 3. Meal receipts should be reviewed for tips exceeding industry standards (between fifteen (15%) – twenty (20%) percent of the total bill).
 Tips exceeding the industry standards should be recalculated and the reimbursement reduced accordingly.

-4. A receipt containing alcohol, tip and tax should be recalculated using the Receipt ReCalculator and the adjustment should be clearly documented for reimbursement.
+4. A receipt containing alcohol, tip and tax should be recalculated using the Receipt Recalculator and the adjustment should be clearly documented for reimbursement.

 5. International meal reimbursement rates should be calculated from the US Department of State utilizing the final destination country in which the traveler will be lodging and conducting University business.
 When the travel event consists of multiple destinations, the reimbursement will include multiple meal reimbursement rates to coincide with each destination, dependent on lodging location.